 Sex is a beautiful thing.
 It relieves stress, boosts self-esteem, and, if done well, provides a decent amount of exercise.
 Yet, sex can become repetitive, whether with a partner or yourself, and sex toys are a great way to spice things up.

-However, sex toys need to be used and cleaned properly to ensure your downstairs stays healthy.
-Sex toys can pick up the natural bacteria and fungi present in your reproductive systems.
-These generally don’t pose a threat to you, but transfer between different people or use of a toy in other areas of the body may cause infection.
+However, sex toys must be used and cleaned properly to ensure your downstairs stays healthy.
+Sex toys can pick up the natural bacteria and fungi present in your reproductive system.
+These generally don’t pose a threat to you, but transfer between different people or using a toy in other areas of the body may cause infection.